If you’ve been looking for instructions on how to organize your knitting projects for the New Year, this post is for you.

 Aside from the goal of becoming more organized, keeping a knitting pattern file will help you focus on what you want to knit.

-Some knitting patterns I keep simply because they were free.
+Some knitting patterns I keep simply because they are free.
 Some I keep because they have an interesting feature I want to learn about.
 Still, I couldn’t possibly knit all the knitting patterns I have.
 Whatever your knitting reality is, organizing a pattern file to suit you is a must.

 The first thing to consider when keeping a knitting pattern file is what format you want to keep it in.